Friday 6 June 2014, 6:00pm

 Sheffield S1 4RB

-Selected by Esther Harris, an artist and curator based in London. estherharris.com
+Selected by Esther Harris, artist and time-based media conservator based in London. estherharris.com

 “An old family flat left at a standstill for 150 years as if stuck in time.
 Years pass by as generations come back to it every summer for holidays.
 A contemplative exploration of one’s relationship to familial past and cherished places.

 Peut-être le noir is a personal essay documentary dealing with themes of family, memory and space.
 It was very important for me that the film would be playful in form and go beyond a realistic approach of documentary filmmaking.
 More than documenting the flat and its history I wanted to evoke the encounter of different timescapes and the many layers contained in the space.” – JJ

 Refining the absurd, Angus H Braithwaite’s practice often transforms the performing body into ludicrous actor.
 His new work, Acerpseudoplatanus – set in the patch of woodland at the bottom of his garden – is a film that romanticises a childhood event, one which pinpoints the moment of conception for the artist through interaction with a non-native tree.
 A series of reconstructed vignettes outline factual occurrences.
 Offset with a prose-like narrative, steeped in black humour, the piece seeks to preserve the memorial remnants of such a rebirth.

 Filmed from the quiet edges of a city centre car park in Sheffield.
 The Fair documents the rotating arm of a fairground ride appearing and then disappearing behind old industrial buildings and the John Lewis department store.
 As the arm rotates we hear the people on the ride screaming.

 “After my sister’s fatal accident, our family grew apart, each facing their loss alone.
 I managed to overcome the tragedy by living my life as honestly as possible.
 Living for her and myself became my purpose in life.
 Avec is a record of my sister and my confession of guiltiness.” – AY